AlibabaCloudDocs/ecs/intl.en-US/API Reference/Cloud assistant/DescribeInvocations.md

 |InstanceId|String|No|i-bp1i7gg30r52z2em\*\*\*\*|The ID of the instance.
 When you specify this parameter, the system queries all the execution records of the instance. |
 |ContentEncoding|String|No|PlainText|The encoding mode of the `CommandContent` and `Output` response parameters.
 Valid values:

--   PlainText: returns the original command content and command output.
+-   PlainText: returns the original command content and command outputs.
--   Base64: returns the Base64-encoded command content and command output.
+-   Base64: returns the Base64-encoded command content and command outputs.

 Default value: Base64. |
 |IncludeOutput|Boolean|No|false|Specifies whether to return the command outputs in the response.

 -   true: returns the command outputs.
-When this parameter is set to true, you must specify `InvokeId`, `InstanceId`, or both of them.
+When this parameter is set to true, you must specify `InvokeId`, `InstanceId` or both.
 -   false: does not return the command outputs.

 Default value: false. |